 When a car hits a pedestrian, the pedestrian is nearly always injured, often seriously.
 The Pedestrian and Bicycle Information Center reported that almost three out of four pedestrian fatalities occur in urban areas.
 Approximately 26 percent of all pedestrian fatalities occur between 6 and 8:59 p.m.
 Children and the elderly are especially vulnerable.
 According to the CDC, one out of five children between the ages of 5 and 9 who died in traffic accidents were pedestrians.
 Individuals aged 65 and older account for 18 percent of all pedestrian deaths.
-If you or a loved one has been injured in a pedestrian accident, you need to speak with an experienced Atlanta pedestrian accident lawyer to learn about your legal options.
+If you or a loved one has been injured in a pedestrian accident, you need to speak with an experienced Atlanta personal injury lawyer to learn about your legal options.

 Common Causes of Atlanta Pedestrian Accidents

 All kinds of circumstances can lead to an accident.
-Heavy traffic, left-hand turns, unmarked crosswalks, quiet cars, and distracting devices in the hands of both the driver and the pedestrian are just a few of the causes of pedestrian accidents.
-The Insurance Institute for Highway Safety (IIHS) lists some of the factors that contribute to pedestrian accidents:
+Heavy traffic, left-hand turns, unmarked crosswalks, quiet cars, and distracting devices in the hands of both the driver and the pedestrian are just a few of the causes of Atlanta pedestrian accidents.
+The Insurance Institute for Highway Safety (IIHS) lists some of the factors that contribute to Atlanta pedestrian accidents:

 - Urban and suburban areas have a high rate of pedestrian accidents